 Top 10 Gifts for Any Birder

-No matter what a birder's experience level, favorite birds or exact interest in birding, there are some gifts that are never a bad idea, no matter what the gift-giving occasion.
-The most popular gift ideas for birders include...
+No matter what a birder's experience level, favorite birds, or exact interest in birding, there are some gifts that are never a bad idea, no matter what the gift-giving occasion.
+The most popular gift ideas for birders include:

 - Multimedia: Music and videos are always fun gift options.
-CDs of birdsongs can be used for identifying birds, while musical nature compilations can let birders enjoy birdsong along with jazz, classical or other instrumental arrangements.
+CDs of birdsongs can be used for identifying birds, while musical nature compilations can let birders enjoy birdsong along with jazz, classical, or other instrumental arrangements.
 DVDs can either be entertaining or educational, though for many avid birders they will be both.
 Documentary DVDs about rare species and unique behavior are often beautifully directed, while more humorous bird-oriented movies such as Happy Feet or Rio can be a fun way to enjoy birds.
 Other popular titles include March of the Penguins and Alfred Hitchcock’s The Birds.

-- Birding Supplies: A good birder will always be interested in new birding supplies to help them explore their favorite hobby, both in the backyard and in the field.
-From window clings to prevent bird collisions, a bird bath heater for winter water supplies, brushes to properly clean feeders or packets of nesting material for spring breeding, any type of supply can be useful.
+- Birding Supplies: A good birder will always be interested in new birding supplies to help them explore their favorite hobby, both in the yard and in the field.
+From window clings to prevent bird collisions, a bird bath heater for winter water supplies, brushes to properly clean feeders, or packets of nesting material for spring breeding, any type of supply can be useful.
 Visit local birding supply stores or nature centers for dozens of options, as well as advice for choosing just the right option to suit specific birds.

 - Garden Accents: Outdoor decorative items can be useful and fun as well for birders.
 Garden clocks and thermometers are frequently decorated with songbirds and hummingbirds, and large bird sculptures are beautiful garden accents.
-Highly decorative birdhouses and feeders can be both beautiful and practical, while items such as a colorful gazing ball or small outdoor fountain can help attract more backyard birds.
+Highly decorative birdhouses and feeders can be both beautiful and practical, while items such as a colorful gazing ball or small outdoor fountain can help attract more birds.

-- Conservation Gifts: A thoughtful gift for any birder is one that will help them practice wildlife conservation.
+- Conservation Gifts: A thoughtful gift for any birder is one that will help them practice bird conservation.
 Donations to birding organizations and wildlife conservation associations are always appreciated, and planting a tree or rescuing an acre of rain forest in a birder’s name is also meaningful.
 Many conservation organizations also allow individuals to sponsor or adopt wild birds for rehabilitation or environmental study, and zoos and aviaries may have sponsorship opportunities available for injured and captive birds.

 - Birding Experiences: A wonderful and memorable gift for any birder will be one that actually involves interacting with birds.
-While most birding travel is out of gift-giving budgets, many zoos, aviaries and aquariums offer meet-and-greet or behind-the-scenes options that involve getting up close and personal with birds.
-A private visit to a wild bird rescue, a visit to a wildlife refuge or even just some free time to go birding can be the best gift of all.
+While most birding travel is out of gift-giving budgets, many zoos, aviaries, and aquariums offer meet-and-greet or behind-the-scenes options that involve getting up close and personal with birds.
+A private visit to a wild bird rescue, a visit to a wildlife refuge, or even just some free time to go birding can be the best gift of all.